NPS Tier II vs. Mutual Fund

 Nomination Facility A separate nominee can be added Nominees can be added during the investment

-Fund Transfer Option Can transfer funds to Tier I (but not from Tier I) No such transfer facility between fund types
+Fund Transfer Option Can transfer funds to Tier I account within NPS (one-way transfer) No transfer facility between different fund categories

-Investment Control Choose asset allocation manually or via auto-choice Choose from various fund types as per your risk and goals
+Investment Control Choose asset allocation manually or via auto-choice Choose from various fund types as per risk appetite and goals

-Tax Benefits No tax benefit (except for eligible Central Govt employees under 80C) ELSS funds offer Section 80C benefits; some returns may be tax-free under Section 10(10D)
+Tax Benefits No tax benefit (except for eligible Central Govt employees under 80C) ELSS funds offer Section 80C benefits; LTCG rules apply

 KYC Requirement No separate KYC if Tier I is active KYC is mandatory before investing

-Diversification Limited to NPS asset classes (Equity, Corporate Bonds, Govt Securities) Broad diversification across sectors, assets, and geographies
+Diversification Limited to NPS asset classes (Equity, Corporate Bonds, Govt Securities) Broader diversification across sectors, themes, and even international markets

 Professional Management Managed by Pension Fund Managers Managed by experienced Fund Managers

-Investment Discipline (SIP) Not available SIPs available for regular, disciplined investing
+SIP Facility Not structured as SIP SIPs available for disciplined investing

 NPS Tier-II vs. Mutual Fund: Which is Better?